Basic Page Sidebar Menu PFWF

 Updated: February 26, 2019

-To build a community of women scholars that enriches the University of Pennsylvania by:
+To build a community of women scholars and their allies that enriches the University of Pennsylvania by:

 - Advocating for policies and practices that promote equity for women faculty